 - Start by pre-tinning (add solder to) the battery pads, speed controller pads, auxiliary power pads (for flight controller power), speed controller power leads and the battery pigtail.
-If needed, desolder and change the XT60 connector to your preferred connector of choice. - Solder the battery pigtail to the positive (red) and negative (black) pads located on the back-left side.
-Do the same for the speed controllers; solder the speed controller power leads to the positive and negative square pads located next to the four frame arm screw holes on both sides.
-Heat the solder pad, hold the cable in a slight angle (so both cables will form a "V"), remove the solder iron and keep still for the solder to settle nicely. - Pick one of the available auxiliary power pads (smaller squares) and solder the flight controller power unit and/or voltage regulator(s) to the frame.
+If needed, desolder and change the XT60 connector to your preferred connector of choice (e.g. Deans, EC5.) - Cut the the battery pigtail to 14cm and pre-tin the ends.
+Solder the wires to the positive (red) and negative (black) pads located on the back-right side on the frame. - Pick one of the available auxiliary power pads (smaller squares) and solder the flight controller power unit and/or voltage regulator(s) to the frame.
 We recommend the pads on the middle-left side.